hannacodes/RockBottom/README.md

 ## Challenges we ran into
 - Game Physics
+  - our limited physics knowledge resulted in problems with:
+    - Collision
+      - in pygame: can easily tell if it collided but not where exactly
+      - had to figure out vertical & horizontal movement and collision
-- Collision (Many, many bugs...)
+      - many edge cases (ex: corners)
     - Camera Scrolling
-- Moving Platforms
+      - vertical camera scrolling dealt w/ gravity, acceleration, velocity

 ---